ismail-arame/CTF-Platform/README.md

+## this project is built using :

+MERN stack (Mongodb, Express, React, Nodejs) and nextjs for server side rendering and typescript for type checking

-to run docker locally you have to set envirenment varaibles in both frontend and backend
+to run the platform localy we will be using docker, you have to set envirenment varaibles in both frontend and backend in order to make it work perfectly.

 ## Frontend :